lyubent/blog_old/source/_posts/2014-04-16-python-driver-overview-using-twissandra.markdown

 Because the username is the partition key, we can easily select the most recent tweets for a specific user.
 The LIMIT clause can then be added to enforce a limit on how many tweets are retrieved:<br/><br/>
 <pre style="background-color: #eee; font-size: 0.7em;padding: 10px 4px; margin: 0">SELECT * FROM timeline WHERE username=?
 LIMIT 100</pre><br/>
 An important note.
 The data-model presented here is only partially denormalized.
 Denormalizing the tweets table completely into the timeline and userline tables would improve query time, by letting us directly query the tweets from them, instead of requiring a second set of SELECT's to retrieve the content of the tweets<br/>
-<strong>Tracking Followers</strong><br/>
-The followers table allows for retrieval of the users that are following you.
+<br/><strong>Tracking Followers</strong><br/>The followers table allows for retrieval of the users that are following you.
 The friends table allows for retrieval of the users that you follow.
 The primary key for both tables is a composite key.
 This is important because the first component of the composite key, the partition key, decides how to split data around the cluster.
 One set of replicas will store all the data for a specific user.
 The second component is the clustering key which is used to store data in a particular order on disk.
 Although the ordering itself isn't important for either table, the clustering key means all rows for a particular user will be stored contiguously on disk.
 This optimises reading a user's friends or followers by allowing for a sequential disk read.<br/><br/>
 <pre style="background-color: #eee; font-size: 0.7em;padding: 10px 4px; margin: 0">CREATE TABLE friends (
 &nbsp;&nbsp;&nbsp;&nbsp;username text,
 &nbsp;&nbsp;&nbsp;&nbsp;friend text,